Volkswagen Type 3: Background

-For the 1968 model year, the Type 3 1600E (Einspritzung) models were the first mass produced automobiles with electronic fuel injection available as optional equipment.
-This was the introduction of the Bosch D-Jetronic fuel injection, which was available only in VW Type 3s for its first two years.
-The 1600 cc D-Jetronic fuel injection engine was standard equipment for all Type 3s sold in the US for model years 1968 thru 1973, but single and dual carb engines remained as available options for many markets around the world until the end of Type 3 production.
+For the 1968 model year, the Type 3 1600E (Einspritzung) models were the first mass-produced automobiles with electronic fuel injection available as optional equipment.
+This marked the introduction of the Bosch D-Jetronic fuel injection, which was available only in VW Type 3s for its first two years.
+The 1600 cc D-Jetronic fuel injection engine was standard equipment for all Type 3s sold in the US for model years 1968 to 1973, but single and dual carb engines remained as available options for many markets around the world until the end of Type 3 production.

-In mid-1968, a three-speed fully automatic transaxle became available.
+In mid-1968, a three-speed, fully automatic transaxle became available.
 With the automatic came a CV-jointed independent rear suspension (IRS), replacing the swing axle (also IRS) set-up.
-This 1968 mid-year introduction was only available in conjunction with the dual carb 1600 cc Type 3 engine.
+This was only available in conjunction with the dual carb 1600 cc Type 3 engine.
 For 1969, the CV-jointed rear axle became standard with both automatic and manual transmissions, and the automatic transmission was also offered combined with the D-Jetronic 1600 cc fuel injection engine.
 The swing axle rear suspension remained available for some markets that had poorer quality roads.

 Type 3 models received a facelift in 1970, with a revised front end, its nose extended by 115 mm adding 1.5 cuft to the luggage capacity.
-At the same time Type 3s received revised square-section bumpers (with integral rubber strips in some markets), as well as larger tail lamps and front indicators.
+At the same time, Type 3s received revised square-section bumpers (with integral rubber strips in some markets), as well as larger tail lamps and front indicators.

 Volkswagen offered the Type 3 in a lower trim level in Europe, marketed as the 1600A.
-In the US, and for 1973 only, Volkswagen of America offered two trim levels of the Type 3 Fastback in the US, marketed as the Type 3 Sedan and Type 3 Basic Compact.
-The Basic Compact trim level featured reduced content, including limited color and upholstery availability; deletion of exterior belt line chrome trim, clock, and electric-heated rear window defogger—and using painted vent widow frames, a black cardboard front trunk liner over the gas tank without a liner on the sides of the trunk or over the firewall, and plain vinyl door panels without door pockets and rubber mats in lieu of interior carpet.
+In the US, and for 1973 only, Volkswagen offered two trim levels of the Type 3 Fastback, marketed as the Type 3 Sedan and Type 3 Basic Compact.
+The Basic Compact trim level featured reduced content, including limited color and upholstery availability; deletion of exterior belt line chrome trim, clock, and electric-heated rear window defogger; and using painted vent window frames, a black cardboard front trunk liner over the gas tank without a liner on the sides of the trunk or over the firewall, and plain vinyl door panels without door pockets and rubber mats in lieu of interior carpet.

 While the Type 3 was a more modern design, it never reached the same level of popularity as the Beetle.
-As Volkswagen started to produce front-wheel-drive water-cooled designs, production ended in 1973 at the Wolfsburg plant.
-The Wolfsburg production facilities were then retooled to build the Golf, known as the Rabbit in the US., which eventually replaced the Type 1 as Volkswagen's best-selling sedan.
-Production of the Type 3 moved to VW's new Emden plant, which was retooled later in 1973 to build the first-generation Passat (also marketed as the "Dasher").
+As Volkswagen started to produce front-wheel drive water-cooled designs, production on the Type 3 ended in 1973 at the Wolfsburg plant.
+The Wolfsburg production facilities were then retooled to build the Golf, known as the Rabbit in the US, which eventually replaced the Type 1 as Volkswagen's best-selling sedan.
+Production of the Type 3 moved to VW's new Emden plant, which was retooled later in 1973 to build the first-generation Passat (also marketed as the Dasher).